Contour

 Contour Biennale is pleased to announce Sofia Lemos as the curator of its eleventh edition, which will take place in 2026 across the city of Mechelen, Belgium.
 Since 2003, Contour has engaged with the city’s layered histories through moving image.
 With Lemos’s appointment, the biennale enters a new phase, one attuned to transformation as both method and condition.

-“We are thrilled to welcome Sofia Lemos to Contour,” says Heidi Ballet, Chair of the Contour Board.
+“We are thrilled to welcome Sofia Lemos to Contour,” says Laura Herman, Chair of the Contour Board.
 “She brings not only a breadth of international experience but also a sharp curatorial vision attuned to the role of art in navigating today’s complexities.
 Unafraid to work beyond conventional boundaries, Lemos will shape an edition that reaffirms Mechelen’s place on the contemporary art map.”

 Biography